apache/causeway-site/content/getting-started/icons.md

 ## Third Party Icon Sets

-There are also various open source icon sets; a good one to get started with is the [tango desktop](http://tango.freedesktop.org/Tango_Icon_Library) icon set.
+There are also various open source icon sets for both personal and commercial use (though some require a link back to the authors website).

+* A good icon set to get started with is the [tango desktop](http://tango.freedesktop.org/Tango_Icon_Library) set.

-We believe this can be used freely in your applications, but please do double check the licensing of any icon sets before using them.
+* Another icon set (as used in the [Estatio](powered-by.html) app) is [icons8](http://icons8.com/) website.
+This has 1500+ icons in the style of Windows 8 and iOS7.

+If you know of any others freely usable and easily accessible, let us know through the [mailing list](../support.html).